Eric S. Egge

 In other cases I have given a brief description of the project.

-- Restricted Symmetric Signed Permutations, Andy Hardt '13 and Justin Troyka '13, Summer 2011, paper has been accepted by the Journal of Pure Mathematics and Applications, volume 23, issue 3, pages 179-217, 2012, and also available in an electronic version.
+- Restricted Symmetric Signed Permutations, Andy Hardt '13 and Justin Troyka '13, Summer 2011, results appear in the Journal of Pure Mathematics and Applications, volume 23, issue 3, pages 179-217, 2012, and also available in an electronic version.

 - A q=-1 Phenomenon for Pattern-Avoiding Permutations, Xin Chen '13, December 2010, results published in Rose-Hulman Undergraduate Mathematics Journal, volume 12, issue 2, 2011, online version.

 A Higman-Sims Puzzle, Erica Chesley '10, Zack Starer-Stor '10, and Emma Zhou '10, Winter and Spring 2010.

 It is well known that permutation puzzles like Loyd's 15-puzzle and the Rubik's cube each have an associated group.